csvaldellon/carbonara-recipe-calculator/README.md

 ## Summary:

-This codebase comprises a Recipe Calculator that scrapes a specific recipe (e.g., Carbonara) from a designated URL (https://www.cookingnook.com/recipe/carbonara/) and allows users to scale its serving size.
-The script provides functionality to ingest the recipe, perform calculations based on desired serving sizes and unit systems, and exposes FastAPI endpoints for triggering ingestion and calculations.
-Additionally, the codebase includes Docker configuration for easy deployment by containerizing the application.
+The Recipe Calculator scrapes a specific recipe (e.g., Carbonara) from a designated URL (https://www.cookingnook.com/recipe/carbonara/) and facilitates scaling its serving size.
+The codebase includes functionality for recipe ingestion, scaling, and provides Docker configuration for easy deployment by containerizing the application.

+This codebase provides two primary methods to interact with the Recipe Calculator:

+1. **Running the Script:** Users can execute the `script.py` file via the command line interface (CLI) tool, such as Git Bash.
+This method allows direct utilization of the codebase to perform recipe ingestion and calculations.

+2. **FastAPI Endpoint Usage:** Alternatively, users can interact with the provided FastAPI endpoints via the `api.py` file.
+FastAPI exposes endpoints, enabling interaction through Swagger documentation (for demonstration purposes).
+In a production environment, these FastAPI endpoints can be deployed in the cloud for scalable usage.

 ## Setup: